paquettg/php-html-parser/CONTRIBUTING.md

 # PHPHtmlParser Contribution Guide

 This page contains guidelines for contributing to the PHPHtmlParser package.
-Please review these guidelines before submitting any puLl requests to the package.
+Please review these guidelines before submitting any pull requests to the package.

 ## Coding Guidelines